lvaudor/glourbapp/README.md

 # glourbapp

-This package is a shiny app developped for the **GloUrb** project.
+This package is a shiny app developped for the **GloUrb** project (ANR-22-CE03-0005) aimed at **studying urbanized floodplains globally**.
 It shows the outputs and data collected throughout the project.

-For more information please consult this document in the **GloUrb NextCloud file**:
+You can use the app [here](https://analytics.huma-num.fr/Lise.Vaudor/glourbapp/).

-**LIVRABLES/WP4/glourbapp_description.Rmd**.
+For more information about the app please consult [this website](https://lvaudor.github.io/glourbdoc/)